 Having regular eye exams is one of the best ways you can protect your vision and prevent long-term effects of common eye problems.
 Allen Smith, OD, and Nicole Gdowski, OD, of Lifetime Eyecare, offer comprehensive eye exams for adults and children at their location in Jenison, Michigan.
 Whether you have blurry vision, dry eyes, or have no symptoms at all, Dr. Smith and Dr. Gdowski can help every member of the family keep their eyes healthy and working well.
-For a yearly eye exam, call or schedule an appointment online.
+For a yearly eye exam, call or request an appointment.

 An eye exam, or a vision exam, is important to the overall health of your eyes and helps to avoid long-term effects of many common eye problems.
 Regular eye exams should take place at least once a year, and more often if you have some health conditions, such as diabetes and high blood pressure.